-- In close coordination with supervisor, will serve as primary point of contact for the USG, implementing partners, and others on food assistance issues. - Under the direction of his/her supervisor, assess food needs based on a variety of sources, including field assessments, technical data, early warning information, and reporting from USAID field staff, PVOs, and PIOs. - Under the direction of his/her supervisor, identify priorities for funding, review appeals and proposals, and recommend programs to be supported.
-Draft and assemble documentation for program approval and funding. - With guidance from his/her supervisor, monitor programs through field visits, reporting by field staff, and information provided by implementing partners to maximize program effectiveness and ensure programs are being implemented in a manner consistent with policy and legislative guidelines. - Draft information products (e.g., updates, memoranda) on food security conditions and FFP programs, provide briefings, and represent FFP in meetings and working groups with other USAID colleagues and representatives from other agencies. - Travel overseas to perform tasks and activities in support of above outlined duties and responsibilities. - Represent FFP on DCHA's Crisis and Opening Action Coordination Team (COACT) and if applicable, serve on detail to DCHA's Program, Policy and Management (PPM) when tasked to serve as FFP's policy advisor on food assistance.
+- In close coordination with her/his supervisor, serve as primary point of contact for the USG, implementing partners, and others on food assistance issues; - Under the direction of her/his supervisor, assess food needs based on a variety of sources, including field assessments, technical data, early warning information, and reports from USAID field staff, PVOs, and PIOs;

+- Under the direction of her/his supervisor, identify priorities for funding, review appeals and proposals, and recommend programs to support.
+Draft and assemble documentation for program approval and funding; - With guidance from her/his supervisor, monitor programs through field visits, reports by field staff, and information provided by implementing partners to maximize program effectiveness and ensure programs are implemented in a manner consistent with policy and legislative guidelines; - Draft information products (e.g., updates, memoranda) on food security conditions and FFP programs, provide briefings, plus represent FFP in meetings and/or working groups with other USAID colleagues and other agency representatives; - Travel overseas to perform tasks and activities to support the duties and responsibilities outlined above; and - Represent FFP on the COACT and if applicable, serve on detail to the PPM team when tasked to serve as FFP's policy advisor on food assistance.
-• Serve as primary point of contact for the USG, implementing partners, and others on FFP-funded programming and other food assistance issues.

-- Assess food needs based on a variety of sources, including field assessments, technical data, early warning information, and reporting from USAID field staff, PVOs, and PIOs. - Identify priorities for funding, review appeals and proposals, and recommend programs to be supported.
-Draft and assemble documentation for program approval and funding. - Monitor developments in assigned countries and programs to identify food assistance response options and/or policy issues related to food assistance, and make program or policy recommendations to FFP leadership. - Develop, monitor, evaluate programs through field visits, reporting by field staff, and information provided by implementing partners to maximize program effectiveness and ensure programs are being implemented in a manner consistent with policy and legislative guidelines.
-Recommend performance measures for country programs and individual projects. - Draft and/or edit information products (e.g., updates and memoranda) on food security situations and FFP programs, provide briefings, and represent FFP in meetings and working groups with other USAID colleagues and representatives from other agencies. - Represent FFP on possible longer-term travel to overseas 'duty stations' in support of above duties and responsibilities. - Mentor/train incoming FFP CBOs on specifics of FFP authorizing and appropriating legislation and interpretation and office procedures, when required. - Represent FFP on DCHA's Crisis and Opening Action Coordination Team (COACT) and if applicable, serve on detail to DCHA's Program, Policy and Management (PPM) when tasked to serve as FFP's policy advisor on food assistance.
+- Serve as primary point of contact for the USG, implementing partners, and others on FFP-funded programming and other food assistance issues; - Assess food needs based on a variety of sources, including field assessments, technical data, early warning information, and reports from USAID field staff, PVOs, and PIOs; - Identify priorities for funding, review appeals and proposals, and recommend programs to support.
+Draft and assemble documentation for program approval and funding; - Monitor developments in assigned countries and programs to identify food assistance response options and/or policy issues related to food assistance, and make program or policy recommendations to FFP leadership; - Develop, monitor, evaluate programs through field visits, reports from field staff, and information provided by implementing partners to maximize program effectiveness and ensure programs are implemented in a manner consistent with policy and legislative guidelines.
+Recommend performance measures for country programs and individual projects; - Draft and/or edit information products (e.g., updates and memoranda) on food security situations and FFP programs, provide briefings, plus represent FFP in meetings and/or working groups with other USAID colleagues and other agency representatives; - Represent FFP on possible longer-term travel to overseas 'duty stations' to support the above duties and responsibilities;

+- Mentor/train incoming FFPOs on specifics of FFP authorizing and appropriating legislation, interpretation, and office procedures, when required; and - Represent FFP on the COACT and if applicable, serve on detail to the PPM team when tasked to serve as FFP's policy advisor on food assistance.